Doctor of Philosophy

 Employment After Graduation

-Of the 120 graduates (1986-2012), 75 percent have been employed in nursing education as faculty members, researchers, and administrators.
+Of the PhD program graduates, 75 percent have been employed in nursing education as faculty members, researchers, and administrators.
 Employment categories for the remaining 25 percent include directors of research in hospitals, hospital systems and other health agencies, pharmaceutical research, clinical practice settings, National Institutes of Health, consultation, professional writing and nursing administration positions in hospitals and other agencies.